Bharath-serman/AR_Face-Filter/README.md

 - Real-time **AR face tracking** using the front camera
 - Custom **3D sunglasses** appear on the user's face
 - Built with Unity’s **Visual Scripting** (no C# required)
-- Supports Android and iOS with ARCore/ARKit
+- Supports Android with ARCore
 - Optional XR Device Simulator setup for in-editor testing

 ---